 Ghana is a country renowned for its political and social stability.
-The international community saw Ghana realize a smooth transfer of power at the 2008 presidential election despite the narrow margin, and the country is hailed as a model of African democracy.
-In recent years, it has enjoyed strong economic growth supported by economic and social reforms and increased volume of foreign investments.
+Ghana has held six peaceful and democratic elections including two changes in administration, and the country is praised as a model of African democracy in the international community.
+The start of oil production in 2010 has invited increased volume of foreign investment and stimulated higher level of economic activity, enabling Ghana to maintain high growth rate in the recent years.
 However, various challenges remain, including regional disparities, and inadequate infrastructure and public services.
 In order to consolidate Ghana's stable socioeconomic development process, it is crucial to overcome these issues.
-JICA's cooperation is primarily focused on 1) agriculture (rice cultivation); 2) economic infrastructure (electricity and transport); 3) health and science/mathematics education; and 4) capacity development in administrative and financial management.
+To support Ghana in its effort, JICA's cooperation is primarily focused on 1) agriculture (rice cultivation); 2) economic infrastructure (electricity and transport); 3) health and science/mathematics education; and 4) capacity development in administrative and financial management.

 |November 29, 2013||Ghana Education Newsletter|

 |November 25, 2013||Mid-Term Review for "The Project for Formulating a Strategic Model for Quality/Productivity Improvement Through Strengthening Bds for Mses" Held|

 |October 10, 2013||The Civil Service Training Centre (CSTC): The 3rd Batch of TOT for Sierra Leone and Liberia|